-The most likely cause of increased CPU usage immediately after upgrading to Nexus 2.0 is a background thread which upgrades the repository metadata information.
+The most likely cause of increased CPU usage immediately after upgrading to Nexus Repository 2.0 is a background thread which upgrades the repository metadata information.

-Nexus stores meta information about every file in the storage directory, such as when it was last accessed, who uploaded it, it's checksums, etc.
+Nexus Repository stores meta information about every file in the storage directory, such as when it was last accessed, who uploaded it, it's checksums, etc.

-In previous versions of Nexus this information was stored in "sonatype-work/nexus/proxy/attributes/<repo-id>" in XML format, one XML file for each file in storage.
+In previous versions of Nexus Repository, this information was stored in "sonatype-work/nexus/proxy/attributes/<repo-id>" in XML format, one XML file for each file in storage.

 In 2.0 this is stored in "sonatype-work/nexus/storage/<repo-id>/.nexus/attributes".